davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 * A **write-release** guarantees that all **preceding** code completes **before** the releasing write
 * A **read-acquire** guarantees that all **following** code starts **after** the acquiring read

 Together, these two rules are called **acquire and release semantics**.
-They work a little differently than fences.
-Acquire and release semantics are not a kind of CPU instruction; rather, they're guarantees that can be *attached* to memory operations.
+They work a little differently than fences we've been describing so far.
+Instead of standalone CPU instructions, we think of acquire and release semantics as requirements you can attach to a memory operation.
 When you're releasing ownership of memory by writing to some variable, you can tag that write as needing *write-release semantics* to ensure all preceding code finishes before the write finally happens in memory.
 Similarly, if you're trying to acquire ownership of memory by doing something that involves a read, you can tag that read as needing *read-acquire semantics* to ensure the code that follows the read does not start until you have actually read the value from memory.

-That's ... actually about it!
+That's ... really about all there is to it!
 Now you know what acquire and release semantics are!
 Not so bad once you get over your old ideas about memory, eh?

 Here's a final example implementation of our old friend, the lock-free single-producer single-consumer ring queue, now using acquire and release semantics.
 I've also switched over to the full C++ [stdatomic](https://en.cppreference.com/w/c/atomic) API to show what 'tagging' memory operations with ordering semantics looks like in practice: